serverless/components/README.md

 * **Composition:** Compose them in YAML or Javascript.
 * **Re-Use:** Everything you build is reusable by you, your team or share with the world.

-You can use Components now with the Serverless Framework.
-[Watch a video guide on using a Serverless Component here](https://www.youtube.com/watch?v=ts26BVuX3j0).
+You can use Components now with the Serverless Framework, like this:

 ```yaml